XI

 Personal reflection on each lesson’s activities related to concepts taught in class

-Practice Plans and Reviews of Practice to apply what they have learned
+Practice Plans and reviews of previous Practice Plans to apply what they have learned

-A final Personal Agreement Contract and Practice Record listing all skills learned to assist participants
+A final Personal Agreement and Practice Record listing all skills learned to assist participants in their

 Directions for every exercise learned during the program